 Second thought: “Wait, it’s true that I’m not where I want to be just yet but I know that I can get there so long as I keep working on myself.
 Why, just yesterday I went on my very first date!
 Sure, it was a complete disaster and I accidentally yelled at her when I was trying to compliment her but she must have been at least a little attracted to me at first to go on that date.
 In fact, there are other people out there that started out exactly where I was, some even worse than me and look where they are now!
 There is absolutely no reason that I can’t get there too, they’re not better than me they’re just further along in their journey.”

 I used the first date example because it was irrefutable proof that I was moving forward.
-The brain can try all it wants to fight against that, and eventually it will win if you let it, but if we keep moving forward then the brain is going to lose.
+The brain can try all it wants to fight against that, depression will try to fight against.
+Eventually it will win if you let it, but if we keep moving forward then depression, and even your brain, is going to lose.

 A little while after that I went on my second ever date.
 It, also, was completely awful for different reasons but hey, more proof.